arsenmar/leronTech-order-calculator/README.md

 ## Description

-Order calculator developed for "Leron Technology" LLC.
-It company makes fire-opening sash of fire called lanterns.
-Program allows calculate price of lanterns with components.
+Order calculator for "Leron Technology" LLC.
+The company makes hatches in the ceiling with shutters that open during a fire.
+This thing called lantern.
+Program allows you to calculate order from lanterns by formulas.

 ## Projects

 * LanternComponents - Library.
 It contains all lantern components description.
 * OrderCalculator - Library.
 It contains all calculations for lanterns.
 * OrderCalculatorUI - WinForms.
 OrderCalculatorUI is user interface
 * OrderFileOutput - Library.
-OrderFileOutput allows upload all calcuilations to file
+OrderFileOutput allows upload all calculations to file